adamajane/my-first-git/README.md

 # Learning Git

 I am learning how to use Git and GitHub!

-It's nice.
+It's my favorite activity.